- Top

 Since fiscal 2012, Seven & i Holdings has been conducting annual CSR audits to confirm compliance with the Seven & i Group Business Partner Sustainable Action Guidelines by defining critical suppliers as those factories that are judged to be particularly important from the perspective of risk management.
 We conduct annual CSR audits to confirm compliance with the Seven & i Group Business Partner Sustainable Action Guidelines.

 In order to ensure fairness, we outsource our audits to an external inspection organization, TÜV Rheinland Japan.
-In principle, auditors are registered with the Association of Professional Social Compliance Auditors (APSCA,) an professional standards body for independent Social Compliance Auditors, and regular meetings are held with auditors every year to standardize the required items.
+Regular meetings are held with auditors every year to standardize the required items.

-Seven & i Holdings defines 1,471 factories as critical suppliers.
+Seven & i Holdings defines 1,210 factories as critical suppliers.
 They manufacture the Group's private brand products, Seven Premium, or private-brand products for Group companies in China and Southeast Asia (13 countries).
 They deal with high volume and we consider them critical for our products and non-substitutable.
-Approximately 300,000 people worked in the factories defined as critical suppliers, with a gender ratio of 49% male and 51% female.
+Approximately 260,000 people worked in the factories defined as critical suppliers, with a gender ratio of approximately 48% male and 52% female.

 Number of CSR Audits (Overseas Factories)